 Two weeks ago the game that is gripping the planet was finally released after months and months of marketing build-up.
-If you are a regular reader of the internet there’s no way it could have escaped your attention that Warner Brothers, with their imprint studio 18point2, the marketing and distribution company that Warner Brothers is working with in Australia and New Zealand, Rebelscum was provided with an advance copy of LEGO Star Wars: The Force Awakens to review.
+If you are a regular reader of the internet there’s no way it could have escaped your attention that Warner Brothers, with their imprint studio Traveller’s Tales, was working to fit The Force Awakens into the LEGO Star Wars brickiverse.
+Through our partnership with 18point2, the marketing and distribution company that Warner Brothers is working with in Australia and New Zealand, Rebelscum was provided with an advance copy of LEGO Star Wars: The Force Awakens to review.

 It’s been many years since I spent three days at the Traveller’s Tales design studio playing the beta version of LEGO Star Wars: The Video Game and my knees have got stiffer and my back weaker.
 This time around I recruited three beta testers of my own – named (with only the minimal amount of tweaking to protect their identity) Obi-Wan, Barada and Rey – to play through so I could compile this game review.

 The purpose of this article isn’t to provide a thorough or accurate walkthrough/guide to the game but to give an insight into the playability, skill required and an indication on what to look out for – gags, Easter Eggs and teasers – as you play through.

 Hopefully this will entice you to purchase a copy for yourself.
 If you are looking for a walkthrough or a guide to red/gold/carbonite bricks we can suggest IGN.com who have an exhaustive Wiki of their own.
 If you prefer the traditional paper product you can go for the official LEGO Star Wars: The Force Awakens strategy guide from Prima Games.